shxntanu/SPPU-DSL-Assignments/README.md

 2. Write a python program to store roll numbers of student array who attended training program in sorted order.
 Write function for searching whether particular student attended training program or not, using Binary search and Fibonacci search

+### Question 5:

+Write a python program to store second year percentage of students in array.
+Write function for sorting array of floating-point numbers in ascending order using -

+1. Insertion sort
+2. Shell Sort

+And display top five scores

+### Question 6:

+Write a python program to store first year percentage of students in array.
+Write function for sorting array of floating point numbers in ascending order using quick sort and display top five scores.

+### Question 7:

+1. The ticket booking system of Cinemax theater has to be implemented using C++ program.
+There are 10 rows and 7 seats in each row.
+Doubly circular linked list has to be maintained to keep track of free seats at rows.
+Assume some random booking to start with.
+Use array to store pointers (Head pointer) to each row.
+On demand
+   - The list of available seats is to be displayed
+   - The seats are to be booked
+   - The booking can be cancelled.

+2. Write C++ program for storing binary number using doubly linked lists.
+Write functions -
+   - To compute 1‘s and 2‘s complement
+   - Add two binary numbers

+### Question 8:

+Write C++ program for storing appointment schedule for day.
+Appointments are booked randomly using linked list.
+Set start and end time and min and max duration for visit slot.
+Write functions for -
+   - Display free slots
+   - Book appointment
+   - Cancel appointment (check validity, time bounds, availability)
+   - Sort list based on time
+   - Sort list based on time using pointer manipulation